 When the mother knows that she used anti-depressants during pregnancy, and the child shows any symptoms of the aforementioned conditions, the parents should have the child examined.
-If the doctor failed to advice the pregnant woman against the use of anti-depressants, and it caused a birth injury to the child, the parents may be able to file a birth injury lawsuit against the doctor at fault.
+If the doctor failed to advice the pregnant woman against the use of anti-depressants, and it caused a birth injury to the child, the parents may be able to file a birth injury lawsuit or medical malpractice against the doctor at fault.

 Contact a Chicago Birth Injury Attorney

 Holding a doctor responsible for his medical error is challenging and should only be done by a skilled and experienced birth injury lawyer.
 Possible damages for compensation can include past and future medical expenses, lifelong care, loss of future earnings, pain and suffering along with a diminished quality of life.
 We aim to settle your case fairly, quickly, and utilize all the tools and testimonies available to resolve the matter.

 Our lawyers at Willens Law Offices will work tirelessly to obtain for you the settlement you need and deserve.
 Call us today for a free consultation at (312) 957-4166 or fill out our online contact form.